evildvl/vue-e164/README.md

 ### Usage

-vue-e164 add `phone` filter, and can be used as any other vue.js filter.
+vue-e164 adds `phone` filter, and can be used as any other vue.js filter.
 ```
 <template>
   <p>{{ string | phone }}</p>